Marissa841/Marissa841/README.md

 I became a data scientist because I'm passionate about using data and science-backed analysis to solve problems and create positive impact.
 By leveraging my skills in data analysis and visualization, I hope to make meaningful contributions to projects that make a difference in people's lives.

-- 🔭 I’m currently volunteering with Omdena on building a conversational AI chatbot for tourism in Goa
 - 🌱 I’m currently reading Nate Silver's The Signal and the Noise: Why So Many Predictions Fail-but Some Don't
 - 👯 I’m looking to collaborate on data and machine learning projects
 - 💬 Ask me about predicting head injuries in the NHL